-(5) has obtained written attestation, signed by a preceptor RSO, that the individual has satisfactorily completed the requirements in paragraph (6) of this subsection and in paragraphs (1)(A)(i) and (ii) or (1)(B)(i) and (ii), or (2), (3), or (4) of this subsection, and has achieved a level of radiation safety knowledge sufficient to function independently as an RSO for a medical use licensee; and

-(6) has training in the radiation safety, regulatory issues, and emergency procedures for the types of use for which a licensee seeks approval .
-This training requirement may be satisfied by completing training that is supervised by a RSO, authorized medical physicist, authorized nuclear pharmacist, or authorized user, as appropriate, who is authorized for the type(s) of use for which the licensee is seeking approval.
+(4) has training in the radiation safety, regulatory issues, and emergency procedures for the types of use for which a licensee seeks approval, and this training requirement may be satisfied by completing training that is supervised by an RSO, an ARSO,authorized medical physicist, authorized nuclear pharmacist, or authorized user, as appropriate, who is authorized for the type(s) of use for which the licensee is seeking approval.

 (i) Radiation safety committee (RSC).
-Licensees with broad scope authorization and licensees who are authorized for two or more different types of uses of radioactive material in accordance with subsections (kk), (rr), and (ddd) of this section, or two or more types of units under subsection (ddd) of this section shall establish an RSC to oversee all uses of radioactive material permitted by the license.
+Licensees of broad scope and licensees who are authorized for two or more different types of uses of radioactive material in accordance with subsections (kk), (rr), and (ddd) of this section, or two or more types of units under subsection (ddd) of this section shall establish an RSC to oversee all uses of radioactive material permitted by the license.

-(1) The RSC for licenses for medical use with broad scope authorization shall be composed of the following individuals as approved by the agency:
+(1) The RSC for licenses for medical use with broad scope authorization shall be composed of the following individuals as approved by the department :

 (A) authorized users from each type of use of radioactive material authorized on the license;